About the Festival

 The first Greater Kansas City Japan Festival was held on September 13, 1997, on the campus of the University of Missouri at Kansas City.
 Dr. Andrew Tsubaki was the first chairperson of the Japan Festival Committee.
 At that time there was a Japanese Consulate in Kansas City that was led by Consul General Tatsuo Tanaka.
 Consul General Tanaka was the driving force behind starting the first festival.

 In 2004 the festival was moved to the Johnson County Community College where it is still held today.
-The 2024 GKCJF will be the nineteenth festival held on the campus of Johnson County Community College.
+The 2025 GKCJF will be the twentieth festival held on the campus of Johnson County Community College.

 CONSUL-GENERAL OF JAPAN IN CHICAGO